-Now maybe poor focusing isn't the problem?
+Now maybe poor focusing or aperture isn't the problem?
 Then I recommend you check out how motion-blur caused from shutter speeds can ruin your photos.
 There are two factors that determine the appropriate shutter speed.

 At minimum, make sure your shutter speed is equal to the reciprocal of the focal length.
 For example, if you are using a nifty-fifty lens (50mm), then your shutter speed should be at least 1/50 of a second or faster.

 The above statement only factors focal length, but it doesn't factor the movement of you in relation to your subject.
 If for example you're taking pictures of someone running, then you're going to need a lot faster shutter speed compared to taking a picture of someone walking.
 Or perhaps they are walking, but you're in the back of a truck moving 30mph.
 Either way, you still are going to need a faster shutter speed.
 However, in my experience I have found that it is possible to use a slower shutter speed of a fast moving object if you are able to match move with the subject.
 I personally think the best way to learn this, is through experience and experimentation.